When forming a corporation, you may have many options available.

 Click To Learn More

-Escrow Disputes Lawyer in Orlando, Florida
+Escrow Disputes Lawyers in Orlando, Florida

 What is escrow?
 Thousands and thousands of dollars are exchanged during a real estate transaction.
 Numerous documents need to be maintained and protected during the closing process.
 As so much money is exchanged during the real estate sale and purchase process, both the buyer and the seller often use a neutral third party, like an escrow agent or an attorney, to hold earnest money and other deposits.
 Rather than exchanging money and title directly, both the buyer and seller will exchange money and title through an escrow agent.
 This “middleman approach” effectuates a simultaneous exchange of money to the seller and title to the property to the buyer.